skhcjh231/blog-post/content/docs/spring24/05_/_index.md

 To address this issue, speculative decoding has been introduced as a promising approach to accelerate LLM inference without altering the output quality.
 This method leverages two key observations about LLM inference:
 * Many tokens can be predicted with minimal computational overhead.
 * LLM inference is predominantly constrained by memory bandwidth rather than arithmetic computations.
+`Speculative decoding` reduce the need for frequent memory operations on their parameters by focusing computational efforts on validating pre-drafted tokens, thus enhancing inference efficiency.

-However, existing speculative decoding still face limitations, such as high inference latency and suboptimal token acceptance rates.
+However, existing speculative decoding such as **Medusa** and **Lookahead** still face limitations, such as high inference latency and suboptimal token acceptance rates.
 This papaer proposed Kangaroo to address this challenge.